boldm1/vrp-solver/README.md

 The project provides two command-line entry points, one for each solver.
 Both accept a path to a problem instance JSON file, output the solution summary to the console, and save a plot of the solution to the `plots/` directory.

+The solvers generate two types of plots for each solution:
+- A static plot (`.png`) showing the routes on a 2D coordinate plane.
+- An interactive map (`.html`) showing the routes on a real-world map using OpenStreetMap tiles.
+You can open this file in your browser to explore the solution.

 ### MIP Solver

 This solver provides an exact solution using Mixed-Integer Programming.
 It is generally slower but guarantees optimality for smaller instances.